Which school do you want to support?

 Chaos and learning don't generally mix well.

-Discipline is a critical element of a functioning school, and international research suggests that order in the classroom is an essential quality for an effective place for learning.
+Discipline is a critical element of a functioning school, and international research suggests that order in the classroom is an essential quality of an effective place for learning.

 Some teachers are masters at bringing their classes to order, and their techniques are worthy of study.
-Doug Lemov's book Teach Like a Champion offers practical tips based on successful teachers.
-The New Teacher Center (a Full Circle Fund grant recipient) helps train coaches for new teachers, who may struggle to establish order in their classroom.
+Doug Lemov's books, including Teach Like a Champion offer practical tips based on successful teachers.
+The New Teacher Center helps train coaches for new teachers, who may struggle to establish order in their classroom.
 Learning the techniques of classroom control is a part of most teacher induction programs.
+And, of course, teachers share their classroom control hacks on YouTube:

 When kids get into trouble at school, teachers must decide how to respond.
 Should they ignore it?

-In order to have some way of creating consequences for bad behavior, some schools (and many more teachers) create positive reward systems for good behavior, such as special recognition, in-class movies and the like.
+In order to create consequences for bad behavior, some schools (and many more teachers) develop positive reward systems for good behavior, such as special recognition, in-class movies, and more.
 Withholding such incentives can help create consequences that students care about.

-Obviously, some adolescents find their way into further trouble.
-Each year thousands of school-age children in California are arrested.
+Each year, thousands of school-age children in California are arrested.
 About half that number end up in a juvenile court, and in turn about two-thirds of those children are declared wards of the state.
+The siphoning of students to jail is known as the school-to-prison pipeline.
 Placing students in a state or county juvenile incarceration facility is costly to the public in every sense.
-It's important to note, though, that the long-term trends are good.
-The juvenile arrest rate has been declining for decades:
+It's important to note, though, that the long-term trends are good:

 For those interested in learning more, the California Legislative Analyst Office's primer on California's Criminal Justice System is a helpful source.

 Teachers don't necessarily feel safe at school, either.
-In a 2011-12 survey more than 7% of teachers in California reported having been physically threatened by a student, and more than 4% reported having been physically attacked.
+In a 2012 survey more than 7% of teachers in California reported having been physically threatened by a student, and more than 4% reported having been physically attacked.
+According to national statistics, threats and attacks against teachers are significantly more common in elementary schools than in secondary schools.

 Federal law requires that students who bring guns to school be expelled.
 California, like other states, also has zero tolerance for additional offenses...

-Under a policy called zero tolerance, federal law requires that students who bring guns to school be expelled.
 Like many other states, California also has zero tolerance for additional offenses, such as brandishing a knife, possessing controlled substances, and sexual assault.
-At the time that these mandatory expulsion laws were passed, states often added additional provisions that gave local districts the option to suspend or expel students for a variety of other offenses.
-Districts in turn adopted their own policies and approaches related to “zero tolerance” in an effort to assure that schools are safe and based on the theory that stringent behavior codes would work to prevent the most serious misbehaviors.
+When these mandatory expulsion laws were passed, states often added additional provisions to give local districts the option to suspend or expel students for a variety of other offenses.
+Districts in turn adopted their own zero-tolerance policies.
+The premise of these strict policies is that they help ensure that schools are safe.

 Unless a student's misbehavior requires police involvement, a school's main official disciplinary options are detention, suspension, and expulsion.